augchan42/augchan42.github.io/_posts/2024-02-28-Spring Auth and Persistence.md

 ---
 layout: post
-title: "Efficient JWT Authentication and Data Persistence in Spring Framework"
+title: "Rapid Spring Boot: Notes on JWT Authentication and JPA Data Persistence"
 author: "Aug"
 date: 2024-02-28
 header-style: text
 catalog: true
-description: "A developer's notes on rapidly implementing JWT authentication and data persistence in Spring Boot 3.
-Covers Spring Security, JPA annotations for entity management, stateless session management with JWT, and password encryption with BCrypt."
+description: "My developer notes on quickly getting to grips with JWT authentication and data persistence in Spring Boot 3.
+I cover my experiences with Spring Security, the power of JPA annotations for entity management, stateless sessions with JWT, and BCrypt password encryption, contrasting it with older Java EE approaches."
 tags:
   - spring-boot
   - spring-security